10-Day New England Road Trip Itinerary

 • Luxury: Rooms at Harbourtown Suites on Plymouth Harbor include a seating area with a sofa bed, a kitchen with microwave and dishwasher, cable TV, free Wi-Fi, and free private parking.

 • Resort: Mirbeau Inn & Spa has a spa and wellness center, a restaurant, and a fitness center with Peloton® bikes.
-The accommodations include a fireplace and free WiFi access.
-Other facilities offered at the property include an onshop (on-site) and free parking.
+The accommodation includes a fireplace and free Wi-Fi access.
+Other facilities offered at the property include an onsite shop and free parking.

 Days 9-10: Boston, Massachusetts